MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

 You can skip the steps in this article about using shared projects and multiple VSIXs.
 You can proceed with [testing](#test-your-extension)!

 > [!NOTE]
-> If you are authoring a *new* Visual Studio extension, using Visual Studio 2022 Preview, and want to (also) target Visual Studio 2019 or an earlier version, check out [this guide](target-previous-versions.md).
+> If you are authoring a *new* Visual Studio extension, using Visual Studio 2022 RC, and want to (also) target Visual Studio 2019 or an earlier version, check out [this guide](target-previous-versions.md).

 ### MSBuild tasks